DeanLeong/production-ready-react/readme.md

 Code is never perfect and there are constantly new technologies and practices coming out that you may want to integrate into your project.

-In this class, we will review some new JavaScript and React practices and discuss how you could implement these into one of the React applications you built recently.
+In this class, we will review some new (and some old) JavaScript and React practices and discuss how you could implement these into one of the React applications you built recently.